-I often see developers talking on Twitter or on Dev.to about things they have learned during the previous day or during the previous week.
+I often see developers talking on Twitter or Dev.to about things they have learned during the previous day or the previous week.
 I like the idea so I decided to write my first article about tips I learned during this past week.
 I am not intending to write an article like this every week but from time to time when I feel I have something interesting to share or that I want to keep track of for myself.

 Start Windows Terminal with multiple panes thanks to startup actions.

-The new Windows Terminal have evolved a lot since its first release in preview in 2019.
+The new Windows Terminal has evolved a lot since its first release in preview in 2019.
 It now has a lot of nice features and it keeps getting better which is awesome.
 I was previously using Cmder but Windows Terminal has quickly become my default terminal.

 "startupActions": "new-tab -p PowerShell -d d:/dev/MyApi1; split-pane -p PowerShell -V -d d:/dev/MyApi2; split-pane -p PowerShell -V -d d:/dev/MyAzureFunctions"